greglook/solanum/README.md

 arguments, and merged together in order to collect the configured sources and outputs.

-See the [example config](config.yml) in this repo for possible config options.
+See the [example config](example-config.yml) in this repo for some of the possible config options.

 ### Defaults